pschatzmann/arduino-audio-tools/examples/examples-stream/streams-generator-serial/README.md

-# I2S Analog Output Test
+# Serial Output Test as CSV

 This is a simple basic test for any processor type